vlivyur/ArmCenBan/README.md

 # What is it for?
 This script downloads all currency rates from Central Bank of Armenia and stores them locally in *.xml files.
+Made for [The Open Data Armenia team](https://github.com/opendataam/opendatam-tasks/issues/9).

 First available date is `2000-01-01`.
 New data appears on working days after 12:00 UTC.